Arsenal21/simple-download-monitor/simple-download-monitor/readme.txt

 == Changelog ==

+= WIP 3.8.7 =
+- Added a new filter for the visitor name tracking.

 = 3.8.6 =
 - Added a new feature to ignore the "Only Allow Logged-in Users to Download" option on a per download item basis.
 - Added a new settings option to disable capturing of the "User Agent" value in the logs.